 Although we do love going abroad as a family, we also love a good UK staycation and with two children we now find that this is a much more cost effective way to holiday.
 We can go away a few times a year and we have just as much fun as if we were to go away abroad for 1 or two weeks.
 One of our favourite places to go is Windermere in the Lake District.
-I have formed so many special memories from my time there and it seems to play a significant role in my life.
+I have so many special memories from my time there and it seems to play a significant role in my life.
 As a child I visited with school and canoed on the lake for part of my GCSE sport assessment, as a teenager I visited with my family and stayed in some beautiful cottages dotted around Windermere and Ambleside.
 Then as a young adult I returned with my then fiancé whilst pregnant with our first child and then again for our first wedding anniversary when pregnant with our second child.
 I also retuned once again to complete the Great North Swim in Lake Windermere, despite it not being the closest event to me.
-It therefore seemed fitting that I share some of our special places with you, so here is our guide for things to do in the Lake District for those of you that are planning on visiting any time soon.
+It therefore seemed fitting that I share some of our special places with you, so here is our guide for things to do in the Lake District with kids for those of you that are planning on visiting any time soon.

-Accommodation in the Lake District
+Family friendly accommodation in the Lake District

 There are plenty of beautiful places to stay in the Lake District from boutique hotels to camp sites.
 There is something for everyone regardless of the occasion, who you are travelling with or your budget.
 On our last two stays in the Lake District we have booked with the YHA.